lukeave/HIST446-Worksheets/README.md

 ## Getting New Worksheets

-Worksheets are released over the course of the semester, so new ones appear here after you have already forked and cloned.
+Worksheets and coding exercises are released over the course of the semester, so new ones appear here after you have already forked and cloned.
 Your copy does not update itself.
-When I announce a new worksheet:
+When I announce a new worksheet or exercise:

 1. Open **GitHub Desktop** and make sure the HIST446-Worksheets repository is selected at the top left.
 2. Click **Fetch origin**.
 3. Go to **Branch → Update from upstream/main**.
 4. Click **Push origin** to bring your own copy on GitHub up to date too.

-The new worksheet is now in your folder.
-Switch to RStudio and you'll see it appear in the Files pane — there's nothing to pull on the RStudio side, since GitHub Desktop already brought the files down.
+Any new files will now show up in your local folder.
+Switch to RStudio, refrehs your Files pane there, and you'll notice new files appear there as well.

-**Your own work is safe.** This only adds the new files.
+**Your own work is safe.** This only adds the new files or any changes I make on my end.
 Everything you have written stays exactly as it was, and none of your commits are lost.

-Two things that occasionally come up:

-- **No "Update from upstream/main" in the Branch menu?** That means the fork wasn't set up to track the parent repository.
-Let me know and we'll fix it in a minute — don't re-clone.
-- **Save your open files first.** If you have unsaved edits in RStudio, save them before step 3 so nothing is half-written while the files update.

 ---